What's the link between lung conditions and mental health?

 You can try relaxation techniques on your own, or you could join a relaxation or yoga class.
 There are also a lot of books and apps that could help you.

-Complementary therapies like massage and yoga can help reduce stress and anxiety.
+Complementary therapies like massages and yoga can help reduce stress and anxiety for some people.

 Find out more about complementary therapies and how to use them safely.